-Attention: Head, Legal Services Group Subject: FOI Appeal
+Attention: President and CEO Subject: FOI Appeal

-- 8.2 The appeal shall be decided by the Committee within thirty (30) working days from receipt thereof.
-The denial of the appeal shall be considered final. - 8.3 Upon exhaustion of administrative appeal remedies, the Requesting Party may file the appropriate case in the proper courts.
+- 7.2 The appeal shall be decided by the Committee within thirty (30) working days from receipt thereof.
+The denial of the appeal shall be considered final. - 7.3 Upon exhaustion of SB Corp appeal remedies, the Requesting Party may file the appropriate appeal in accordance with the Administrative Laws and/or the Revised Rules of Court.

-Section 9.
+Section 8.
 Fees

-9.1 The filing of Request for Information shall be free of charge.
-However, a reasonable fee may be collected for the actual cost of reproduction, copying, and digitization of the information required.
+8.1.
+The filing of Requests for Information shall be free of charge.
+However, a reasonable fee may be collected for the actual cost of printing, reproduction, copying, and digitization of the information required in case of voluminouse documents.

-Section 10.
+Section 9.
 Record Keeping